Learn About Iron in 5 Minutes

 What is the recommended daily intake for iron?

-According to the National Institutes of Health (NIH), the recommended daily amount (RDA) of iron is 8mcg in adult men and 18mcg in adult women.
+According to the National Health Service (NHS), the recommended daily amount (RDA) of iron is 8mcg in adult men and 14mcg in adult women.
 Females need to consume higher amounts of iron to offset the blood loss associated with menstruation.
 After menopause, however, the RDA of iron for women falls to 8mcg.

 What to consume to get a full daily dose of iron?